CCRcorp Sites

 Keeping you in-the-know on environmental, social and governance developments

 One of the world’s premier climate pacts for financial institutions is the UN-backed Net Zero Banking Alliance (NZBA).
 Formed in 2021, the NZBA aimed at getting financial institutions to adopt voluntary climate commitments to limit global heating to 1.5 degrees Celsius.
 NZBA is one of the most stringent climate pacts with over half of its 144 members adopting SBTi targets for 2030.
 However, the effectiveness of NZBA and other climate finance pacts is being called into question.
-The European Central Bank (EBC) recently published a paper looking into the effects of voluntary climate commitments, particularly among NZBA members.
+The European Central Bank (ECB) recently published a paper looking into the effects of voluntary climate commitments, particularly among NZBA members.
 They found:

 “Climate-aligned banks do not change their lending or loan pricing differentially compared to banks without climate commitments, suggesting they are not actively divesting.
 We can reject that climate-aligned lenders divest from firms in targeted sectors by more than 2.6%.
 Firm borrowers are no more likely to set climate targets after their lender sets a climate target, which casts doubt on active engagement by lenders.
 These results call into question the efficacy of voluntary commitments.”